MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/migrate-a-reporting-services-installation-native-mode.md

 * Client Secure Sockets Layer (SSL) certificates are not supported in [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] and later versions.
 If you use client SSL certificates, you must redesign your reporting solution prior to migration.

-* If you use an authentication type other than Windows Integrated authentication, you must update the `<AuthenticationTypes>` element in the **RSReportServer.config** file with a supported authentication type.
+* If you use an authentication type other than Windows-Integrated authentication, you must update the `<AuthenticationTypes>` element in the **RSReportServer.config** file with a supported authentication type.
 The supported authentication types are NTLM, Kerberos, Negotiate, and Basic.
 Anonymous, .NET Passport, and Digest authentication are not supported in [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] and later versions.

-* If you use custom cascading style sheets in your reporting environment, they will not be migrated.
-You must manually move them following migration.
+* If you use custom cascading style sheets in your reporting environment, they can't be migrated.
+Manually move them following migration.

 For more information about changes in SQL Server Reporting Services, see the Upgrade Advisor documentation and [What's New in Reporting Services](../../reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md).